 There are several ways to try Connect in different environments.

-The Connect introduction in the Getting Started guide provides a simple walk through of getting two services to communicate via Connect using only Consul directly on your local machine.
+The Connect introduction guide is a simple walk through of connecting two services on your local machine using only Consul Connect, and configuring your first intention.

-The Envoy guide walks through getting started with Envoy as a proxy, and uses Docker to run components locally without installing anything else.
+The Envoy guide walks through using Envoy as a proxy.
+It uses Docker to run components locally without installing anything else.